lymmm412/educative/grokking_system_design_interview/System Design Problems-A step by step guide notes.md

-# Grokking System Design Interview Notes-System Design Problems

-## A step by step guide
+# System Design Problems-A step by step guide
-### Step 1: Requirements clarifications
+## Step 1: Requirements clarifications
 **ask questions about the exact scope of the problem we are trying to solve**

 Twitter Example